abdulsomod1/fcc/README.md

 # Robot technology

-> This page talks about robot knowledge and it was done by html,css,stylelint etc.
+> This page talks about robot knowledge and it was done by html,css and there component.
 ![screenshot](./screenshort.png)

 It contains more the robot pictures of the robot more about it uses

 ## Built With

-- ancor tag
-- ul
+- `ul` ( unorderd list to represent my numbering with bullet)
+- `a` ( to link an externl wepsite with pages)
+- `main` ( is also used in html)
-- main
+-

 ## Live Demo